 - (a) The City Council shall hold a public hearing to consider all amendment applications.
 At the public hearing, City staff shall introduce the amendment request and outline its recommendation based on the criteria of Section 94-246 Review and approval criteria.
-The applicant for the amendment shall have the right to present testimony and other evidence in support of the variance request.
-Proponents and opponents of the variance request shall each be permitted a minimum of 10 minutes per side to present their testimony and any documentary evidence.
-The applicant shall have the right to refute by rebuttal any evidence presented by the other side, such rebuttal being limited to five minutes.
-The City Council may ask questions and seek clarification of any testimony or evidence presented. - (b) Following the close of the hearing and consideration of all testimony, documentary evidence, and matters of record, the City Council shall act to approve the amendment, approve the amendment with conditions, or deny the requested amendment.
-The Mayor and City Council is also authorized to defer action on the amendment, refer the application back to the Planning Commission for reconsideration, or allow the applicant to withdraw the amendment without prejudice.. - (c) The City Council's final decision shall be made within a reasonable period of time, but in no event, more than 60 days from the date of the close of the hearing.
+The applicant for the amendment shall have the right to present testimony and other evidence in support of the amendment request. - (b) Proponents and opponents of the amendment request shall each be permitted a minimum of ten (10) minutes per side to present their testimony and any documentary evidence.
+The applicant shall have the right to refute by rebuttal any evidence presented by the other side, such rebuttal being limited to five (5) minutes.
+The City Council may ask questions and seek clarification of any testimony or evidence presented. - (c) When any of the following actions are proposed, reference the Georgia Zoning Procedures Law, O.C.G.A. § 36-66-1 et seq., for additional hearing requirements: - (1) City-initiated rezoning and/or text amendment to revise a zoning classification related to single-family residential uses of property so as to authorize multifamily uses of property pursuant to such classification or definitions, or to grant blanket permission, under certain or all circumstances, for property owners to deviate from the existing zoning requirements of a single-family residential zoning; - (2) Halfway house, drug rehabilitation center, or other facility for the treatment of drug dependency; or - (3) Annexations. - (d) Following the close of the hearing and consideration of all testimony, documentary evidence, and matters of record, the City Council shall act to approve the amendment, approve the amendment with conditions, or deny the requested amendment.
+The Mayor and City Council is also authorized to defer action on the amendment, refer the application back to the Planning Commission for reconsideration, orallow the applicant to withdraw the amendment without prejudice. - (e) The City Council's final decision shall be made within a reasonable period of time, but in no event more than 60 days from the date of the close of the hearing.

 The review and approval criteria shall be used in reviewing and taking action on all Amendment applications.
-No application for an Amendment may be granted by the Mayor and City Council unless satisfactory provisions and arrangements have been made concerning each of the following considerations:
+Noapplication for an amendment may be granted by the Mayor and City Council unless satisfactory provisions andarrangements have been made concerning each of the following considerations: